Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Toy Model

 where $w_1(t),w_2(t)$ are melding functions that smoothly transition to $0,1$ respectively, beginning at the first wavelet pixel the gap is contained in, $t_s$.
 In our implementation, we use half-Hann windows,

 where $L$ is the number of wavelet pixels the gap spans in time, and $t_s,\,t_e$ are the start and end times of pixel time span.
-We demonstrate the efficacy of this solution by running the toy noise model aforementioned with a 20\% increase in amplitude ($A_1\rightarrow A_2$) across a single ca. 2 hour gap, in conjunction with the edge extension utility, see Fig.(\ref{fig: noise jump corner}).
+We demonstrate the efficacy of this solution by running the toy noise model aforementioned with a 20\% increase in amplitude ($A_1\rightarrow A_2$) across a single $\sim$ 2 hour gap, in conjunction with the edge extension utility, see Fig.(\ref{fig: estimate post}).
+In this example we set $N = 8,192$, $N_\mathrm{gap} = 720$, and $f_s = 0.1$ Hz.
+The sampler was initialized with an estimate discussed in the following section.
+In this case with a disjoint noise model, the edges were extended with the corresponding noise model before and after the gap, i.e. the edge prior to the gap was extended using $S_1(f,t)$ and the edge after the gap with $S_2(f,t).$ Were there a signal, its parameters and contribution to the conditional distribution would be identical either side of a gap, since the instrument's behavior is independent of the signal source.

 This approach of making a chimeric noise model can become difficult as the gap becomes shorter in duration and the difference in noise models across the gap becomes greater.
 This strains the assumption in using our wavelet basis that the noise is locally stationary - that it doesn't vary significantly over a wavelet pixel time span, $\Delta T$.
 A solution to this possibility is to sever the analysis.
 The data prior to the gap is analyzed with one noise model and the data following the gap with another model.
 The gap then effectively becomes two edges that can be extended using their respective models.

-A full implementation of this procedure can be explored in future work.
+In reality, we will not know \textit{a priori} whether or not there is a noise state change across any gap.
+The most likely approach to this problem is to model the noise agnostically by allowing the noise model parameters to be different in each segment of data as demonstrated in our toy model.
+The initialization process could proceed as described in Sec.(\ref{sec: initialization}).
+A full implementation of this procedure will be explored in future work.